streetwriters/notesnook/docs/help/contents/privacy-mode.md

 Privacy mode stops other software from seeing what's on your screen while Notesnook is open — screenshots, screen recorders and remote-desktop tools get a blank window instead of your notes.

-::: info Not available on Linux
+::: warning Not available on Linux
 Privacy mode is not available on Linux.
 :::